stellar/go/services/bifrost/README.md

 * Make sure you are using geth >= 1.7.1 and bitcoin-core >= 0.15.0.
 * Increase horizon rate limiting to handle expected load.
 * Make sure you configured minimum accepted value for Bitcoin and Ethereum transactions to the value you really want.
 * Make sure you start from a fresh Bifrost DB in production.
-If Bifrost was running, you stopped it and then started it again then all the Bitcoin and Ethereum blocks mined during that period will be processed which can take a lot of time.
+If Bifrost was running, you stopped it and then started it again, all the Bitcoin and Ethereum blocks mined during that period will be processed which can take a lot of time.
+* Make sure that `lock_unix_timestamp` is correct and test it.
+If the value is too far in the future users will be locked out of their funds.